BBT-401 is under development as a treatment for ulcerative colitis.

 Ulcerative colitis is usually a chronic disease with repeated cycles of symptoms and remissions.
 The symptoms worsen as the disease recurs, and 3-18% of all patients eventually develop colorectal cancer.
 Additionally, in cases of acute blunt colitis with severe symptoms, urgent surgery to remove the entire colon may be required within a few days, should there be no response to available treatments.

-5-ASA drugs are prescribed as the primary drug, followed by steroids and biologics, dependent on the severity of the symptoms.
-As such, the treatment market is currently divided into 1) safe and affordable primary drugs with low efficacy, 2) short-term steroid treatments, and 3) expensive biologics with high efficacy.
-Therefore, the need for a novel, primary treatment with higher efficacy and affordable price has been very high.
+Depending on symptom severity, 5-ASA drugs are commonly prescribed as a first line therapy, followed by steroids and biologics.
+As such, the treatment market is currently divided into three categories: 1) safe and affordable primary drugs with low efficacy, 2) short-term steroid treatments if 5-ASAs alone are not effective, and 3) expensive biologics with high efficacy.
+Therefore, the need for a novel, primary treatment with a high efficacy at an affordable price is very high.